Server Decommissioning Checklist: 11 Simple Steps

 3. Locate Licenses

 Locate and retain any and all software licenses for the server.
+A decommissioned server no longer requires software support, so be sure to locate licenses to have on file for cancellation.

 4. Terminate Contracts